 House prices in HG1 (Harrogate)

-This article shows price per square metre data and various charts to help you understand the housing market in HG1 - stats were last calculated on 03 December 2024.
+Price per square metre data and charts to help you understand the housing market in HG1 - stats were last calculated on 01 June 2026.

 Defining 'HG1'